Maybole F.C. (1880): History

 The club's Ayrshire Cup defeat by Ayr F.C. in the first round in 1884–85 led to a curious sequel.
 The Ayrshire Post criticized the Maybole fans as being "a disgrace to the town" because of their "wild howlings".
 This led to a reply by one John Clydesdale, stating that the Ayr fans were "the most unruly in the county", but after a rejoinder from 'a native of Maybole' that the Maybole fans were an "unruly crowd of spectators" giving forth "an unearthly yell...which continued more or less to the end of the game.
 I forbear even to hint of the language they used to the Ayr players", and accusing him of being the "worse of drink" spectator who "took off his coat and hat and went over the ropes to help Maybole", John Clydesdale wrote back to say that the letter purporting to be from him was a forgery.

 The club's last entry to the Scottish Cup, in 1891–92, was after the introduction of qualifying rounds.
-In the first qualifying round, the club was drawn to play Mauchline F.C., but withdrew, and the last recorded match for the club was a 9–0 defeat to Kilbirnie F.C. in the Ayrshire Cup that season.
+In the first qualifying round, the club was drawn to play Mauchline, but withdrew, and the last recorded match for the club was a 9–0 defeat to Kilbirnie in the Ayrshire Cup that season.
 The club did enter in 1892–93, but scratched from the competition before the first round.
 Senior football re-started in 1895 with the formation of a new Maybole club.